Gajaaga: History

-After a long absence during the French Revolution and Napoleonic Wars, the French re-established a fort at Bakel in 1820 and gave a monopoly on river trade to the 'Companie de Galam' in 1824, all to try and divert trade away from the British posts along the Gambia river.
+After a long absence during the French Revolution and Napoleonic Wars, the French re-established a fort at Bakel in 1820 and gave a monopoly on river trade to the 'Companie de Galam' in 1824, all to try and divert trade away from the British posts along the Gambia River.
 While remaining nominally neutral in local conflicts, the French pressured rulers by increasing or decreasing custom payments and gifts, creating rivalries between factions and villages.
 The two tunka of Gooy and Kamera competed for the Gajaaga throne from 1833 to 1841 with the French playing a prominent role as they tried to weaken the powerful state of Kaarta.
 In 1844 the French signed separate treaties with the leaders of the two provinces Gooy and Kamera, recognizing their de facto separation.

-The 1848 abolishing of the Companie's monopoly led to an explosion of new trading posts and even more conflicts between local leaders for control of the trade and resulting customs revenue, which the French "cannonade politics" did little to assuage.
+The 1848 abolition of the Companie's monopoly led to an explosion of new trading posts and even more conflicts between local leaders for control of the trade and resulting customs revenue, which the French "cannonade politics" did little to assuage.
 Merchants in Saint-Louis increasingly demanded conquest as a way to establish order.
 The threat of El Hadj Omar Saidou Tall gave French governor Louis Faidherbe the excuse he needed to do as they requested.
 In 1855 he annexed Bakel and Medine, where he built another fort.
 Tall's 1857 failure to capture this fort confirmed French power in the region.
 In 1858 they annexed half of Gooy and made the rest a protectorate, bringing an end to a millennium of Bacilli rule in Gajaaga.

-Government and Society
+Government and society

 The core of the state was two provinces, Gooy and Kamera, with their capitals at Tiyabu and Makhaana respectively.
 Each was led by a tunka, the oldest of whom ruled the entire kingdom.
 The tunka was commander-in-chief of the army and administrator of justice and had the right to tax the population, although villages retained considerable autonomy at least until the arrival of Europeans.
 The ruling class or dambe were supported by sakko griots who memorized and recited their illustrious lineage.

 Gajaaga society was marked by a complex series of hierarchies.
 One involved nobles, freemen, and slaves; another cleavages distinguished between natives and strangers, Muslims and animists, job groups, or degree of servitude and status of the master or patron in question.
 Some slaves were allowed to maintain their names and inheritance over generations; others were chattel tasked with domestic work; others were destined for the slave trade.
 Different social groups lived in designated villages.
 The most prominent were the animist warrior aristocracy and the marabouts, with each family among the latter linked in a patronage relationship to one among the former.